Explaining “high,” “intermediate,” and “low” likelihood of DLB symptoms

 McKeith IG, many others, and Consortium on DLB.

 Interestingly, neuropathologists don’t say that someone had Lewy Body Dementia (or Dementia with Lewy Bodies) as that’s a clinical diagnosis, not a neuropathologic one.
-They may say something like “based on the clinical picture, the level of Lewy bodies, and the level of Alzheimer’s pathology, the LIKELIHOOD this donor had Dementia with Lewy Bodies is high/intermediate/low.”

-There’s a chart in the McKeith paper that neuropathologists rely on in making this statement.
-The table is titled “Assessment of the likelihood that the pathologic findings are associated with a DLB clinical syndrome.”
-On one axis is “Lewy body type pathology,” where the choices are Brainstem, Limbic (transitional), and Diffuse neocortical.
-On the other axis is “Alzheimer’s type pathology,” where the choices are NIA-Reagan Low (Braak stage 0-2), NIA-Reagan Intermediate (Braak stage 3-4), and NIA-Reagan High (Braak stage 5-6).
+• On the other axis is “Alzheimer’s type pathology,” where the choices are NIA-Reagan Low (Braak stage 0-2), NIA-Reagan Intermediate (Braak stage 3-4), and NIA-Reagan High (Braak stage 5-6).

 If the Lewy body pathology is Limbic or Diffuse and the amount of Alzheimer’s pathology in the brain is low, the “likelihood that the pathologic findings are associated with a DLB clinical syndrome” are “high.”
-Conversely, if the LB pathology is Brainstem or Limbic and the amount of Alzheimer’s pathology in the brain is high, the “likelihood that the pathologic findings are associated with a DLB clinical syndrome” are “low.”
+When we see this outcome, it’s very likely that, while alive, the person had a diagnosis of Lewy body dementia (which is PD Dementia or Dementia with Lewy bodies).

 Here’s a related post about the severity of Lewy bodies in the brain that explains brainstem, limbic (transitional), and diffuse.